pandalearnstocode/Notes/engine of an analytical product.md

-# A mental mode
+# A mental model for buliding engine of an analytical product

+Curretly, I am working for The Nielsen Company in Product Development team.
+As a part of this role in past thr
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5NTM3MTIxMCwtMjA4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbMjAwNjcyODgyOSwtMjA4ODc0NjYxMl19
 -->